 With that said, here are the generally recommended dosages for kratom:

 - Medium dose — (4-8 grams)

 - High dose — (8-12 grams)

-It is also important to note that kratom’s effects are highly dependent on the dosage consumed.
+It is also important to note that kratom’s effects depend highly on the dosage consumed.

-Low doses produce the stimulant, nootropic benefits of kratom, while — on the other hand — medium to high doses bring out the analgesic, anxiolytic side.
+Low doses produce the stimulant, and nootropic benefits of kratom, while — on the other hand — medium to high doses bring out the analgesic and anxiolytic side.

 - Itchiness in the skin